Kansas UCCJEA

 (UCCJEA 314).
 An appeal may be taken from a final order in a proceeding under

-expedited appellate procedures in other civil cases.
-Unless the court enters a
+accordance with expedited appellate procedures in other civil cases.
+Unless the

-enforcing court may not stay an order enforcing a child-custody determination
+amendments thereto, the enforcing court may not stay an order enforcing a

 (UCCJEA 315). (a) In a case arising under this act or involving the Hague